 - I've also heard you can stick the cutting directly into potting mix, but I've never tried that method

 In a few week your cutting will grow roots.
 You can accelerate the process by using a root stimulant, though I've never used one.
 But I will share a TMI secret with you, I have actually used my own breast milk once to help encourage rooting.
 Yepp... there's that, and yes, it worked amazingly.

 For reference, the ivy I have pictured is in a pot that is 8" in diameter, and I put that plastic and well-draining pot into a copper/bronze decorative bowl.
 I love this setup!
-I kept the plant in the pot I purchased it in, and then bought the bowl from hobby lobby.
+I kept the plant in the pot I purchased it in, and then bought the bowl from a local craft store.

 I paired my large pothos and bowl with my Large Eyelet plant hanger.
 The plant hanger pictured is in the color "jet".

 I also have a copper/bronze gooseneck watering can that I really think needs mentioning.
 This can adds so much to my decor.
 I love the color of this metal combined with the functionality of a gooseneck.
 Especially when watering a plant that has so many leaves, it's quite helpful to specify exactly where your water goes and how fast it goes to your plant.
 ALSO, I use a gooseneck watering can to refill my oil diffuser.
 It is so easy!